By: Author John Cunningham. Published: 2019/06/09 at 8:09 pm

-Give them an oiling every 30 minutes or use, before, and after use.
+Give them an oiling every 30 minutes, or use them before and after use.
 I use a machine oil applicator, but a paintbrush or oil-covered rag would do the job too.

-Your hedge trimmer will sound quieter and will cut faster after good oiling, you just can’t beat good oiling.
-You can use WD40 but it doesn’t stay on the blades as long, but if that’s all you got, go for it, it’s better than no oil.
+Your hedge trimmer will sound quieter and will cut faster after good oiling; you just can’t beat good oiling.
+You can use WD40, but it doesn’t stay on the blades as long; if that’s all you got, go for it, it’s better than no oil.

 Clean & Lube – Use a wire brush to clean any organic matter from the blades before lubing.
 Use a paintbrush or machine oil bottle to apply oil.

 If your hedge trimmer is gas-powered, you’ll already know the gas needs to be mixed with 2-stroke oil.
 The ratio will vary from one model to another, and some models, like Stihl, have their own specific type 2 stroke oil.

 Most trimmers will run between 40:1 or 50:1.
 That’s 50 parts gas to 1 part oil.
 Mixing small amounts of gas and oil isn’t accurate.

 I mix a gallon at a time, and to keep it simple, get a bottle size that makes the correct ratio for your machine.
 A 3.2 fl. oz. bottle in a gallon can is 40:1, and a 2.6 fl. oz. bottle in a gallon can is 50:1.

 Always shake the can before refueling, as the oil and gas separate when stored.
 I never leave gas in the hedge trimmer after use; it goes off and will cause all kinds of problems.